omokaro-faith/notes-app/README.md

 # NoteIt

-NoteIt is a small server side note-taking application which you can:
+NoteIt is a small server side note-taking application, What can you do?
+You can:

-- Add notes to
+- Add notes
-- Read notes from
+- Read notes
-- List all existing notes from
+- List all existing notes
-- Remove notes from.
+- Remove notes

 Information is added from the command line and saved as JSON in the notes.json file.
 ***
 #### Technology